 In the early to mid 1970’s, Hollywood enjoyed a love affair with the disaster movie.
 Thanks to the big success of The Poseiden Adventure and The Towering Inferno, it was a trend that was to continue throughout the decade, spawning the odd guilty pleasure along the way.
 It’s a shame then, that 1974’s star studded Earthquake has all of the guilt, and scant little of the pleasure.

 When the main event of the earthquake finally hits, it’s a welcome relief and considering the era, is reasonably well done.
-As the camera violently shakes, we witness buildings crumble as a lorry veers off a motorway bridge – it seems we’re getting what we paid to see.
-A half-baked attempt to depict the chaos of civil breakdown, in the wake of the ‘quake, come off as clumsy and tacked-on.
-In the aftermath, there’s an attempt to put in some suspenseful, Poseiden-esque rescue sections, but the film pays heavily for not investing more in its characters in the early stages.
+As the camera violently shakes, we witness buildings crumble as a lorry veers off a motorway bridge – it seems we’re getting what we banked to see.
+A half-baked attempt to depict the chaos of civil breakdown in the wake of the ‘quake, come off as clumsy and tacked-on.
+In the aftermath, there’s an attempt to put in some suspenseful, Poseiden-esque rescue sections but the film pays heavily for not investing more in its characters in the early stages.

 Sadly, Earthquake survives as a footnote of a 70’s disaster film.
-Its attractive cast have far too little to do, thanks to a poor script and a line-up of expendable supporting players.
-The special effects carry some weight for the time, but there’s little here to properly shake your world.
+Its attractive cast have far too little to do due to a poor script and a line-up of expendable supporting players.
+The special effects carry some weight for the time but there’s little here to properly shake your world.
 2/5